 By Troy Provost-Heron and Michael Kolligian

-ST. PETERSBURG -- Wilmer Flores delivered a go-ahead, two-out single in the ninth to give the Mets a 4-3 series-opening victory over the Rays on Friday at Tropicana Field.
+ST. PETERSBURG -- Second baseman Brock Holt delivered a clutch single in the 10th inning to give the Red Sox a 4-3 win over the Rays on Friday night at Tropicana Field.